 In the evening the area takes on a new persona.
 Gone are the shoppers and sightseers and in their place you will find revellers enjoying a night out, moving from pub to bar through the twittens and alleyways.

 When the sun goes down you can get a real feel for the area, the change in light brings out a new and exciting character that enhances any evening out.
 Many great pubs can be located within the Lanes, each with their own rich history and feel.
-The Black Lion is a popular spot day and night, the same can be said of neighbouring pub The Cricketers which is a real slice of Brighton history.
+The Black Lion is a popular spot day and night, the same can be said of the neighbouring pub The Cricketers which is a real slice of Brighton history.
 For sizeable lively venues The Mesmerist, The Walrus and Bohemia all offer multiple floors, roof terraces and live music.
-For something a little more refined, Harby’s and Hotel Du Vin can all be found in the historic Brighton Lanes.
+For something a little more refined Hotel Du Vin can all be found in the historic Brighton Lanes.
 For those on the hunt for the hidden gems of a city, then Twisted Lemon cocktail bar is the spot for you, hidden down an almost completely missable passageway it’s a really popular spot for locals in the know about where to find great cocktails at affordable prices!

 Any visit to Brighton must take in the Lanes as one of its highlights.
-Whether the purpose of your visit be cultural, shopping or pleasure; you will certainly be able to find something of interest here.
-The area is as iconic as Brighton Pier or the Pavilion, and with such a variety of shops, restaurants and eateries on offer it is a reflection of city in one small area of narrow alleys and cobbled walkways.
+Whether the purpose of your visit is cultural, shopping or pleasure; you will certainly be able to find something of interest here.
+The area is as iconic as Brighton Pier or the Pavilion, and with such a variety of shops, restaurants and eateries on offer it is a reflection of the city in one small area of narrow alleys and cobbled walkways.